It is most often to your benefit to opt for Family Mediation.

 The first meeting with a mediator gives you the chance to find out how mediation works.

-Mediators are trained to work out with you whether mediation is right for you and your circumstances and case.
+Mediators are trained to work out with you whether mediation is right for you, your circumstances and case.

 They will also discuss how many sessions you may need, how much they would cost, and explain whether you might get legal aid funding to pay for mediation.